shubhambhatia2103/AWS-S3-Static-Website/README.md

 ### Step 1: Create an S3 Bucket
 1. Log in to the [AWS Management Console](https://aws.amazon.com/).
 2. Navigate to the `S3 service`.
-3. Create a new bucket with a unique name.
+3. Create a new bucket:
+  * Give it a unique name (e.g., my-awesome-website-bucket).
+  * Choose a region closest to your target audience (e.g., Asia Pacific (Mumbai) `ap-south-1`).
 4. Select a region closest to your target audience.
 5. Enable ACLs:
    * During bucket creation, under "Object Ownership," select ACLs enabled.